Address

 Friendliness of staff: extremely friendly and helpful

-Since we couldn’t find street parking. we parked in one of the municipal lots a block away.
-We entered the street-level, double doors of Charlott’s Desserts, walked past the yogurt machines ( as told to do on the website) to the man standing by the bookcase.
-In true speakeasy style, we had to give him the “password.”
+Since we couldn’t find street parking on Main Street, we parked in one of the municipal lots a block away.
+One needs to enter the street-level, double doors of Charlotte’s Desserts, walk past the yogurt machines, to the man standing by the bookcase.
+In true speakeasy style, we had to give him the “password” of the day.
 On some nights there is a small cover charge.
-He then touched a book and ” wha la” the door swung open and we were headed down the steps and back in time.
-Once down the stairs, there was space to navigate to the tables (both high and low) and banquettes in this cozy venue.
-A fulll-height bar covers one wall.
-We had reserved seats several days in advance.
-Our server told us that it is quieter during the summer.
-At other times, one might need reservations several weeks in advance, depending on the group performing.
+He then touches something on the bookcase and “wha la,” the bookcase swings open and you are were headed down the steps and back in time.
+Once down the stairs, there is space to navigate to the tables (both high and how) and banquettes in this cozy venue.
+A full height bar takes up one wall.
+Our lovely server told us that it is quieter during the summer.
+At other times, one might need reservation several weeks in advance, depending on the group performing.

-Incredible attention to detail was taken in restoring this speakeasy.
-Many of the interesting touches came from artifacts that were found right there, including several photographs.
-Tin from the walls was used on the wall down the stairs and as menu covers.
-Wood from the original venue was repurposed for the top of the bar.
-If you are interested, and if Nick is there, you might be lucky enough to get more information from him, and perhaps even a tour of the escape route patrons used when the place was raided!
+Incredible attention to detail was taken in restoring Charlotte’s.
+Many of its interesting touches came from artifacts that were found right there, including photographs.
+Tin from the actual speakeasy was used on the wall down the stairs and as menu covers.
+Wood from the original bar was repurposed for the top of the bar.
+If you are interested, you can get more information when you go.
+One of the best things was speaking with Nick and his giving us a tour of how and where the patrons in the 1920s escaped during a raid.
+There is another set of stairs that lead to a lovely outdoor patio, where one can take his/her drink and listen to the music.
+This is the patio that can easily be accessed through Charlotte’s and doesn’t require any steps.
+If you spend some time inside, you can then do as we did, get dessert from Charlotte’s Desserts and take it to the patio!
+Perfect !

-Charlotte’s is basically a bar, but we would be remiss if we did not mention that there is a limited food menu and pizza that was quite good!
+This is primarily a bar, but we would be remiss if we did not mention that there is a limited food menu.
+Our pizzas were quite good!

-Once down here, know that there is a large but non-handicapped-accessible restroom.
+Once down here, know that there is a large, (non-accessible) restroom.
+The single-occupancy restroom in Charlotte’s ice cream shop is easily accessible.

-The music was terrific and everyone working here could not have been nicer or more helpful.
+Everyone working here could not have been nicer or more helpful.
+Everyone seems to enjoy being there.
+The music was also terrific.
+People were dancing in the aisles.
 Check the website to see who is performing.
-We can’t wait to go back!
+We will be back again and again!

-As always, we at Destination Accessible advise you to visit a venue’s website, www.charlotte’sspeakeasy.com, to “know before you go.”
+As always, we at Destination:Accessible, advise you to visit a venue’s website, http://www.charlottesspeakeasy.com">www.charlottesspeakeasy.com, to “know before you go,” and have the best experience possible.